 Fire Station 3: 19159 E. Queen Creek Road

 Homeowners insurance rates are formulated based on a variety of factors, including Insurance Services Office, or ISO, ratings.
 Based on a scale from one to 10, with one being the best.
 QCFMD has one of the lowest ISO ratings in Arizona, currently a two.
-The fire station at 980 W. Combs will be just over one mile from both entrances to Encanterra and will also serve the entire east side of Queen Creek.
+The fire station at 980 W. Combs is just over one mile from both entrances to Encanterra and will also serve the entire east side of Queen Creek.
 As a result, Encanterra would receive QCFMD’s ISO rating of a two.
 The fire station on Queen Creek and Signal Butte is just over five miles from Encanterra.

 The automatic aid system is the interagency agreement that allows the closest engine to respond to an emergency regardless of jurisdiction.
 QCFMD, Gilbert, Mesa, Superstition and other East Valley providers are part of the automatic aid system.
 Additionally, QCFMD has a signed agreement with Rural Metro to provide mutual aid when necessary.